Isla del Sol, Bolivia’s “Island of the Sun,” was one of the most unexpected surprises during a four-month adventure across the Andes.

 - Poncho or rain gear

-- Cash money – There is no ATM on the island and we didn’t see anywhere accepting credit card, so it’s important to stock up on cash before you arrive.
+- Cash money – There is no ATM on the island and we didn’t see anywhere accepting credit card, so it’s very important to stock up on cash before you arrive.
 We recommend to bring more cash than you are budgeting for.
 Prices are slightly higher here than on mainland, you may indulge in a few extra beers, and you’ll want to have some spare cash just in case.
 There are ATMs in Copacabana, so make a withdrawal before you catch the ferry.
 You can easily find an ATM on Av 6 de Agosto.
-On Isla del Sol, there are a few shops with currency exchange (casas de cambios), but you’ll like get a better rate on the mainland.
+On Isla del Sol, there are a few shops with currency exchange (casas de cambios), but you’ll like get a better rate in Copacabana.

 - Maybe a towel – The hostel we recommend, Hostal del Sol, does provide towels.
-But not all hostels on the island do, so if you’re not staying there, you may want to bring a towel to dry off after showering.
+But not all hostels on the island do.
+So if you’re not staying there, you may want to bring a towel to dry off after showering.

 Find more packing recommendations over at our: Ultimate Packing Checklist.